alejandralopezgalan/alejandralopezgalan.github.io/_projects/1_project.md

 Power BI, DAX functions, Data Modelling, and Exploratory Data Analysis (EDA).

 ### Data Understanding
-Atlas Labs is a fictitious software company.
-To perform the analysis I used HR records that consisted of five tables:  `EducationLevel`, `Employee`, `RatingLevel`, `SatisfiedLevel`, and `PerformanceRating`.
-For more details of each dataset review the [Metadata](https://github.com/alejandralopezgalan/alejandralopezgalan.github.io/blob/master/assets/data/project1-metadata.md) page.
+tlas Labs is a fictitious software company.
+To perform the analysis, I used HR records that consisted of five tables: `EducationLevel`, `Employee`, `RatingLevel`, `SatisfiedLevel`, and `PerformanceRating`.
+For more details on each dataset, please review the [Metadata](https://github.com/alejandralopezgalan/alejandralopezgalan.github.io/blob/master/assets/data/project1-metadata.md) page.

 ### Data Cleaning
 I initiated a new Power BI report and imported the five CSV datasets.
 To clarify the table roles, I prepended 'Fact' or 'Dim' to each table name, designating them as either fact or dimension tables.
-Next, I ensured that the columns were correctly formatted following the [Metadata](https://github.com/alejandralopezgalan/alejandralopezgalan.github.io/blob/master/assets/data/project1-metadata.md) information.
+I then ensured that the columns were correctly formatted according to the [Metadata](https://github.com/alejandralopezgalan/alejandralopezgalan.github.io/blob/master/assets/data/project1-metadata.md) information.

 ### Data Transformation
-I created a new date calculated table using the DAX code from [DimDate.txt](https://github.com/alejandralopezgalan/alejandralopezgalan.github.io/blob/master/assets/data/project1-DimDate.txt) file.
+I created a new calculated date table using the DAX code from the [DimDate.txt](https://github.com/alejandralopezgalan/alejandralopezgalan.github.io/blob/master/assets/data/project1-DimDate.txt) file.

 {% include figure.liquid loading="eager" max-width="280px" max-heigth="420px" path="assets/img/project1-rename-columns.png" class="img-fluid rounded z-depth-1" %}